-The Department of Computer Science offers programs leading to the M.S. and Ph.D. degrees in areas such as algorithms, architecture, artificial intelligence, scientific computing, and systems.
-The M.S. program consists of a coursework--only option (30 credits) or a thesis or project option, which requires the supervision of a faculty advisor and an oral defense.
-The Ph.D. program consists of coursework and a sequence of research milestones culminating in a doctoral dissertation.
-The M.S. requires advanced courses in the area of concentration, two courses from a related field, and two approved electives.
-The Ph.D. program requires advanced courses in the area of concentration as well as a breadth requirement, satisfied by earning qualifying credits on four out of six subjects.
-All entering Ph.D. students participate in a special seminar course (COMPSCI 701) that introduces them to the discipline and profession of computer science.
-A student entering graduate study in computer science should have suitable undergraduate preparation in mathematics and computer science.
-Students should consult the departmental document Graduate Degree Requirements of the Computer Science Department for a full description of degree requirements.
+The Department of Computer Science offers programs leading to the MS and PhD in computer science.
+The PhD program consists of coursework and a sequence of research milestones culminating in a doctoral dissertation.
+The PhD course program includes a breadth requirement, satisfied by earning qualifying credit in three of six core areas of subject knowledge and an additional elective area.
+All entering PhD graduate students participate in a special seminar course (Computer Science 701S) to introduce them to the discipline and profession of computer science.
+Students should consult the departmental document Computer Science Graduate Program Degree Requirements for a full description of degree requirements.